"A prophet was a prophet only when he was acting as such"--Joseph Smith, History of the Church 5:265.

-Oft repeated, and much repeated of late, is the assertion that no on-the-spot, eyewitness accounts exist of Joseph Smith translating from the Egyptian papyri.
-Warren Parrish, scribe, gives but a one-line summary of his work as scribe, and three years after the fact: "I have set by his side and penned down the translation."
-The lack of such an account has seemed to leave an unbridgeable gap in understanding: How did the Prophet translate the Book of Abraham!
-What of the papyri!
+Oft repeated, and much repeated of late, is the assertion that no on-the-spot, eyewitness account exists of Joseph Smith translating from the Egyptian papyri.
+Warren Parrish, scribe, gives but a one-line summary of his work, and three years after the fact: "I have set by his side and penned down the translation of Egyptian Hieroglyphicks as he claimed to receive it by direct inspiration of Heaven" (Painesville Republican, 5 February 1838).
+The lack of such an account leaves a unbridgeable gap in understanding: How did the Prophet translate the Book of Abraham?
+What of the papyri?
 Owing to the supposed absence of an eyewitness account showing how the "work of translation" unfolded, an account that brings both papyri and the act of translation to one table, it's as commonly believed as not that the Prophet did not translate from the papyri he owned at all; instead, he "translated" by receiving a revelation about a lost record.
 As for the Egyptian artifacts, though so very physically present, these played the role of "catalyst" or "springboard" to the revealed "translation."

-Joseph Smith was indeed given the translation of the Book of Abraham by revelation, but the words of Abraham were also inkbrushed onto a specific papyrus in his keeping, according to a clear statement in his last sermon, given on June 16, 1844: "I learned it by translating the papyrus now in my house."
+Joseph Smith was indeed given the translation of the Book of Abraham by revelation, but the words of Abraham were also inkbrushed onto a specific papyrus in his keeping, according to a clear statement in his last sermon, given on June 16, 1844, and recorded by Thomas Bullock: "I learned it by translating the papyrus now in my house."

 From that date, Sunday, June 16, 1844, we move forward a mere eleven days to Thursday, June 27 and Martyrdom; and we move back exactly one month to Wednesday, May 15.
-These are days of witness, days consisting of the final explanations to his hearers and of the final demonstrations of his purported prophetic power to teach new Christian doctrines, prophesy of future events, and, uniquely, to translate "by the gift and power of God."
-And so, the ministry of a Prophet closed as it began.
+These are days of witness, days of final--and lasting--doctrinal explanations to his hearers and of the final demonstrations of his prophetic power to teach new Christian doctrines, prophesy of future events, and, uniquely, to translate "by the gift and power of God."
+And so, the ministry of a Prophet closed as it began, with gifts, knowledge, and prophecy.

 The assertion about there being no contemporaneous eyewitnesses linking papyri to spiritual interpretation is untrue.
 On Thursday, May 16, 1844, young Josiah Quincy, later mayor of Boston, wrote his "very darling wife" about what it was like for him and Charles Francis Adams to spend an entire day with the Mormon Prophet.